These Browned Butter Whole Wheat Chocolate Chip Muffins make a delicious and wholesome breakfast.Jump to Recipe Print Recipe

-Looks like my girls are developing a taste for baking, so when they asked if we could bake something together I thought it would be a good idea to make some muffins for their lunch boxes.
+Looks like my girls are developing a taste for baking, so when they asked if we could bake something together I thought it would be a good idea to make some muffins.
 For me, this meant the muffins would have to be healthy, for my girls, it meant that there would have to be some chocolate chips in them.

 After some searching on the web for a chocolate chip muffin recipe, I found this simple recipe from Joy of Baking.
 I’ve been wanting to try baking with browned butter so I adapted her recipe to include browned butter and whole wheat flour and reduced the sugar content.
 And so my girls and I made these Browned Butter Whole Wheat Chocolate Chip Muffins.
 The kitchen always gets a